ivan-aksamentov/repro-mdx-inline-elements/README.md

     cp -r .next/static/chunks/* compare/bad/
     ```

- - compared the results with webstorm:
+ - compared the resulting directories with webstorm:

     ```
     detach webstorm diff compare/{good,bad}
     ```

     the only difference seems to be in `pages/index.js`

  - generated a diff file for `pages/index.js`